 Go to Acute Respiratory Distress Syndrome and Barotrauma and Mechanical Ventilation for complete information on these topics.

-It is important that patients get appropriate level of care from the beginning while the ARDS is still under evolution, especially those who qualify for at risk of PARDS.
-When patients present in the ED with increased work of breathing secondary to worsening lung compliance, increasing mean airway pressure and instituting other alveoli-recruiting maneuvers may offer the most benefit in addition to administering supplemental oxygen.
+It is important that patients receive an appropriate level of care from the beginning, while ARDS is still evolving, especially those who qualify for at risk of PARDS.
+When patients present in the emergency department (ED) with increased work of breathing secondary to worsening lung compliance, increasing mean airway pressure and instituting other alveoli-recruiting maneuvers may offer the most benefit in addition to administering supplemental oxygen.
 This can be achieved either invasively (ie, with tracheal intubation and mechanical ventilation) or noninvasively.

 If the patient continues to have good respiratory effort and adequate oxygenation, noninvasive positive airway pressure support may be all that is required in the ED setting.

-If intrahospital transfer from the ED to the pediatric intensive care unit (PICU) is indicated, the patient must be accompanied by providers who are competent to secure and manage the airway.
+During the intrahospital transfer from the ED to the pediatric intensive care unit (PICU), the patient should be accompanied by providers who are competent to secure and manage the airway.
 This team often includes a physician, a nurse, and a respiratory therapist.

 Ventilation is the cornerstone of treating the patient with ARDS.
 Striking a balance between the levels of ventilator support while minimizing VILI is essential.

 In the event that a patient requires intubation for ARDS, it may be prudent to use a cuffed endotracheal tube regardless of the age of the patient.
 Historically, children younger than 8 years used to be intubated with uncuffed tubes.
-However, because of worsen lung compliance in ARDS; cuffed tubes are often required to effectively inflate the lungs.
-Otherwise, excessive air may leak around the endotracheal tube resulting in inadequate oxygenation and ventilation.[2]
+However, because of worse lung compliance in ARDS, cuffed tubes are often required to effectively inflate the lungs.
+Otherwise, excessive air may leak around the endotracheal tube, resulting in inadequate oxygenation and ventilation.[2]

 It is difficult to attain gas exchange in the collapsed and fluid-filled alveoli.
-A nearly linear increase in functional residual capacity (FRC) develops as positive end-expiratory pressure (PEEP) is increased over a range from 0-15 mm Hg with recruitment of terminal airways and alveoli and improved oxygenation.
-Meticulous use of alveolar recruitment maneuver with incremental and decremental PEEP to achieve adequate oxygenation has been recommended as well.
-PEEP more than 15 might be required in severe ARDS cases.
-Close monitoring of plateau pressure and hemodynamics are imperative while using high PEEP.
-Lower levels of oxygen saturations in the range of 88-92% are acceptable after PEEP is as high as 10.[2]
-Mercat et al reported that a strategy of using PEEP to maximize alveolar recruitment in the adult population reduced the duration of organ failure and mechanical ventilation.[60]
+A nearly linear increase in functional residual capacity (FRC) develops as positive end-expiratory pressure (PEEP) is increased over a range from 5-15 mm Hg with the recruitment of terminal airways and alveoli and improved oxygenation.
+Meticulous use of alveolar recruitment maneuvers with incremental and decremental PEEP to achieve adequate oxygenation has been recommended as well.
+PEEP of more than 15 mm Hg might be required in severe ARDS cases.
+Close monitoring of plateau pressure and hemodynamics is imperative while using high PEEP.
+Lower levels of oxygen saturations in the range of 88-92% are acceptable after PEEP is as high as 10 mm Hg.[2, 3] Mercat et al reported that a strategy of using PEEP to maximize alveolar recruitment in the adult population reduced the duration of organ failure and mechanical ventilation.[60]

 Traditionally, a low tidal volume strategy has been emphasized.
-Ranieri et al provided additional information to suggest that low tidal volume may be beneficial, reporting reported lowered levels of cytokines in bronchoalveolar lavage (BAL) fluid and plasma in patients treated with low tidal volume.
+Ranieri et al provided additional evidence to suggest that low tidal volume may be beneficial, reporting lowered levels of cytokines in bronchoalveolar lavage (BAL) fluid and plasma in patients treated with low tidal volume.
 The authors postulated that decreased levels of cytokines reflect reduced inflammation in organs other than the lungs, leading to a possible survival benefit.[61]
-The study by Amato et al[62] showed improved 28 days survival and decreased incidence of barotrauma.
-The results were confirmed by a large multicenter study conducted by ARDS Network trial.[63]
-In this NIH study, the control group was ventilated with a tidal volume of 12 mL/kg adjusted to maintain a plateau pressure of 45-50 cm water.
-In the study group, tidal volume was reduced to 6 mL/kg and then as low as 4 mL/kg to maintain a plateau pressure less than 30 cm water.
-The trial was prematurely terminated when an interim analysis showed a markedly reduced mortality rate in the group receiving low tidal volume (31% vs 39.8%, p=0.007).
-Since then low tidal volume has become a routine practice for ARDS patients and no further trials are required at this stage.[64]
+A study by Amato et al showed improved 28-day survival and decreased incidence of barotrauma.[62]
+The results were confirmed by a large multicenter study conducted by the ARDS Network.[63]
+In this NIH study, the control group patients were ventilated with a tidal volume of 12 mL/kg adjusted to maintain a plateau pressure of 45-50 cm water.
+In the study group, tidal volume was reduced to 6 mL/kg and then as low as 4 mL/kg to maintain a plateau pressure of less than 30 cm water.
+The trial was prematurely terminated when an interim analysis showed a markedly reduced mortality rate in the group receiving low tidal volume (31% vs 39.8%, P=.007).
+Since then, low tidal volume has become a routine practice for ARDS patients, and no further trials are required at this stage.[64]

 The twin goals of permissive hypercapnia and open lung maintenance are achieved by optimizing PEEP and minimizing delivered tidal volumes.
 PEEP is optimized by keeping it above the lower inflection point on a pressure-volume curve (ie, Pflex) and below the upper inflection point where overdistention occurs (see the image below).
 This general approach has been assessed in a number of studies.

-Hickling et al gave one of the original descriptions of permissive hypercapnia, reporting a significant reduction in mortality rates, associated with ventilator strategy that will allow permissive hypercapnia.[65]
-Amato et al reported that their strategy of ventilating at a low tidal volume with an elevated carbon dioxide level and preventing alveolar closure by optimizing PEEP was associated with lower mortality rate (38% versus 71%).[62]
-Most recent recommendations were to maintain pH between 7.15 – 7.30 to maintain lung protective strategy with permissive hypercapnia.
-It will not be recommended in cases with intracranial hypertension, pulmonary hypertension, hemodynamic instability and significant ventricular dysfunction.
-Although there was a weak agreement (92%) for the recommendation regarding permissive hypercapnia.
-[2]
+Hickling et al gave one of the original descriptions of permissive hypercapnia, reporting a significant reduction in mortality rate associated with ventilator strategy that will allow permissive hypercapnia.[65]
+Amato et al reported that their strategy of ventilating at a low tidal volume with an elevated carbon dioxide level and preventing alveolar closure by optimizing PEEP was associated with a lower mortality rate (38% versus 71%).[62]
+Most recent recommendations were to maintain pH > 7.2 to maintain lung protective strategy with permissive hypercapnia.
+It will not be recommended in cases with intracranial hypertension, pulmonary hypertension, hemodynamic instability, and significant ventricular dysfunction.
+[3]

 Another technique that has been studied is high-frequency ventilation (HFV).
 Two modes of HFV are high-frequency oscillatory ventilation (HFOV) and high-frequency jet ventilation (HFJV).
 HFJV is rarely used in pediatric practice and therefore will not be discussed further.